(Feb. 5, 2003)

 Hoping for an answer, the boy's mother scheduled a specialty consultation with pediatricians at East Carolina University's Brody School of Medicine.

 For children like these, whose conditions defy routine diagnosis, a new Diagnostic Dilemma Clinic for Children may help provide answers.
 Conceived as a "brain trust" with some of the most experienced minds at the School of Medicine, the clinic offers area pediatricians the intensive evaluations, second opinions and parental consultations they need to better diagnose and treat their most difficult cases.

-Dr. Dale A. Newton, section chief of general pediatrics, believes this service will allow medical school pediatricians to focus more fully on a patient's history, conducting the tests and specialty consultations they need, as well as discussing the patient with the referring pediatrician.
+, section chief of general pediatrics, believes this service will allow medical school pediatricians to focus more fully on a patient's history, conducting the tests and specialty consultations they need, as well as discussing the patient with the referring pediatrician.